Wilbur, Oregon

 Wilbur is an unincorporated community in Douglas County, Oregon, United States.
 Wilbur is located along Interstate 5 and Oregon Route 99 north of Winchester.
 It was originally named Bunton's Gap, but the town was renamed Wilbur after James H. Wilbur.
-Wilbur started a school on his own land in Bunton's Gap in 1854; in 1857, under the name Umpqua, the college was chartered by the Oregon territorial legislature and also affiliated with the Methodist Church.
-A new two-story school was built, and Wilbur deeded his land to the Academy's trustees.
+Wilbur started a school on his own land in Bunton's Gap in 1854; in 1857, under the name Umpqua, the college was chartered by the Oregon Territorial Legislature and also affiliated with the Methodist Church.
+A new two-story school was built, and Wilbur deeded his land to the academy's trustees.

 For many years, Umpqua Academy was the only higher education institution between Salem and Sacramento.

-It closed in 1900.
-A group for former students and faculty, Umpqua Academy Association, existed from the 1870s until about 1930.
+The academy closed in 1900.
+A group for former students and faculty, Umpqua Academy Association, existed from the 1870s until 1930.
 The Association's papers are held at the University of Oregon.

 Wilbur today includes a church, a store, a post office within the store, and a graveyard.